 Charming Old Vilnius - Jewel of the Baltics

 For those who were curious enough to find out more about my itinerary, below is my flight map for these two weeks.
-All flights were with low-cost carriers including WestJet (round-trip Toronto - London), Ukrainian International Airlines (mutli-city London - Istanbul - Zaporizhia and one-way Kyiv - Vilnius), RyanAir (one-way Vilnius - Brussels) and Pegasus (round-trip Istanbul - Denizli, Turkey).
+All flights were with low-cost carriers including WestJet (round-trip Toronto - London), Ukrainian International Airlines (multi-city London - Istanbul - Zaporizhia and one-way Kyiv - Vilnius), RyanAir (one-way Vilnius - Brussels) and Pegasus (round-trip Istanbul - Denizli, Turkey).

-I was really thrilled to visit Lithuania, because it has so much in common with my home country - Ukraine.
+I was really thrilled to visit Lithuania because it has so much in common with my home country - Ukraine.

 I found people that I interacted with in Lithuania, especially those from older generations who lived much of their lives in the Soviet Union, to have a classical 'Soviet mentality'.
 And, I have to admit, as much as all my Ukrainian friends hate Ukrainian airports, the one in Vilnius was much worse.
 I literally spent over an hour waiting in line at the passport control in the small room with turned-off air-conditioners.
 There were three working wickets, two of them servicing EU citizens.
 An officer in a third wicket kept spending about 3-4 minutes for each passenger, hence the long waiting time.
-When the two "EU" wickets were free, i.e. no passenger were waiting in line, I came over and asked in English if they can check my passport.
+When the two "EU" wickets were free, i.e. no passengers were waiting in line, I came over and asked in English if they could check my passport.
 A lady, 50+, with a classical Soviet facial expression pointed me to the third wicket where I was standing in line and didn't want to listen to my rationale.
 A complete lack of common sense and zero care about customers are the two strong traits of the 'Soviet mentality'.

 Another example was at the Bank where a cashier, 50+ and fluent in Russian, refused to change my slightly torn ten-dollar bill to euros.